salsa20js/salsa20js/README.md

 ### Code review

-The library has had a preliminary review on [StackExchange Code Review](https://codereview.stackexchange.com/q/80017).
-Feel free to provide a more formal security analysis if you wish.
+Thanks to [ferada](https://codereview.stackexchange.com/users/54571/ferada) for some excellent recommendations on improving the library on [StackExchange Code Review](https://codereview.stackexchange.com/q/80017).
+Anyone is welcome to review the code and provide further analysis or suggestions for improvement.

 ### Code signing